SODALITE-EU/application-optimisation/containers/DL/README.md

-This folder contains AI related experimentations:
+This folder contains AI related experimentations.
+The Dockerfile and Singularity files are arranged in directories:
 * containers - all optimised container for different AI frameworks
-* published - containers published on dockerhub
+* published - containers published on dockerhub https://hub.docker.com/r/modakopt/modak
 * test - files to test containers

 Results of the experimentations were published at